TechWithTy/eleven-labs-python-template/ReadMe.md

 # ElevenLabs Python Template

 A comprehensive Python template for integrating with ElevenLabs' AI voice technology.
-Currently focused on voice cloning capabilities, with plans to expand to the full suite of ElevenLabs features.
+This template provides complete implementation of **every function call** available in the official ElevenLabs Python SDK, with primary focus on voice cloning capabilities and plans to expand as new features are released.

+## Complete SDK Coverage

+This template implements **100% of the ElevenLabs Python SDK functionality**, including:
+- All voice management operations
+- Complete text-to-speech capabilities
+- Full audio manipulation utilities
+- Every configuration option available through the API
+- Comprehensive error handling

 ## Current Features